West Darfur fighting spreads to capital city El Geneina - residents | Law-Order

 West Darfur fighting spreads to capital city El Geneina - residents

-Armed clashes broke out on Monday in El Geneina, capital of West Darfur and Sudan's westernmost city, residents said, as violence spread from fighting that killed scores of people in a nearby town over the weekend.
-Unrest across Darfur, where a war between rebels and government forces backed by militias claimed an estimated 300,000 lives in the early 2000s and displaced millions, has been on the increase in the past two years.
+Armed clashes broke out on Monday in El Geneina, capital of West Darfur and Sudan's westernmost city, residents said, as fighting that killed scores of people in a nearby town over the weekend spread.
+Unrest across Darfur, where a war between rebels and government forces backed by militias claimed an estimated 300,000 lives in the early 2000s and displaced millions, has increased in the past two years.

-The Darfur conflict pitted troops and mostly Arab militias against mostly non-Arab rebels who accused the government of neglecting the region.
-Over time fighting descended into banditry and skirmishes.
-But successive peace efforts and deals did nothing to heal deep, ethnically-charged enmity and resentment.
+Armed clashes broke out on Monday in El Geneina, capital of West Darfur and Sudan's westernmost city, residents said, as fighting that killed scores of people in a nearby town over the weekend spread.

+Unrest across Darfur, where a war between rebels and government forces backed by militias claimed an estimated 300,000 lives in the early 2000s and displaced millions, has increased in the past two years.
+Clashes over the weekend in which almost 300 were killed or injured were among the most deadly in the region over that period.
+Last year alone some 430,000 people were displaced.

+Speaking on Monday morning, residents said they did not see any sign of intervention by the army.
+They said the fighting on Monday appeared to be between members of the Janjaweed and rebel groups, mirroring the conflict in the early 2000s.
+The Janjaweed supported the government against mostly non-Arab rebels who accused the government of marginalising the Darfur region.

-Janjaweed is a name given to the militias who rights groups blame for some of the worst atrocities in Darfur.
-A man accused of being a Janjaweed leader went on trial at the International Criminal Court earlier this month on war crimes charges.
-While some rebel groups joined the government in a 2020 peace deal, some of the Janjaweed was absorbed into the paramilitary Rapid Support Forces that are also part of the government.
+Ali Kushayb, accused of being a Janjaweed leader, went on trial at the International Criminal Court earlier this month on war crimes charges.
+While some rebel groups joined the government in the 2020 peace deal, some of the Janjaweed was absorbed into the paramilitary Rapid Support Forces that are also part of the government.

-Analysts and activists said some of the groups on both sides that were not included in the peace deal may have become more aggressive in response.
-A joint peacekeeping force called for by the agreement has yet to fully materialize across the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)